 Common wear and tear is one issue, but rust is another beast.
 It’s one of the most common reasons for garage door spring breakage, particularly in wet or snowy regions.
 For example, homeowners in Utah probably have to change their springs more often than those in New Mexico.
 Saltwater is a corrosive, and in coastal towns, this can lead to premature rusting and deterioration.
 Luckily, routine maintenance (that you can do yourself) can keep rust at bay.
 This drastically extends the life of your springs.
 Every quarter, spray a little garage door lubricant onto the springs to keep operations smooth.

 While some springs might whine and complain, if you listen closely, your springs have a myriad of ways to tell you something’s wrong.
 Check the garage door balance by pulling on the emergency cord, which causes the door to disengage from the opener, and testing the open/close function by hand.
 This lets you hear any hidden squeaks that might not be audible with the motor working.
-A perfectly functioning garage door will keep the door up even when you lower it just a couple of feet above the ground — if gravity takes over, you may have a problem with the springs.
+A perfectly functioning garage door will keep the door up even when you lower it just a couple of feet above the ground.
+If gravity takes over, you may have a problem with the springs.

-Let the Pros Handle This
+Let the Pros Handle Your Garage Door Spring Repair

 The best way to make sure your garage door, springs and all, is in tip-top shape is to let the professionals handle inspections and maintenance checks.
 Call your local garage door experts at Canyon Overhead today for a consultation and to schedule an appointment.